 Whilst reasonable efforts have been made to ensure the accuracy of the information contained in this document, the Construction Industry Council (CIC) nevertheless would encourage readers to seek appropriate independent advice from their professional advisers where possible and readers should not treat or rely on this document as a substitute for such professional advice for taking any relevant actions.
 The contents of this publication should not be treated as inclusive of all matters and requirements in relation to the Construction Workers Registration Ordinance (CWRO).

-The “designated workers for designated skills” requirement of CWRO has been implemented in April 2017.
+The “designated workers for designated skills” requirement of CWRO has been implemented on 1 April 2017.
 This requirement applies to all construction works that fall within the scope of CWRO, including:

 (i) construction and reconstruction works of specified structure;